 Probing further, the candidate responded with, “I have already climbed to the top of my career ladder.”
-Confused, the recruiter double checked his background and saw he was an individual contributor, had never managed any direct reports, and the title wasn’t anywhere near one of a leadership role.
+Confused, the recruiter double-checked his background and saw he was an individual contributor, had never managed any direct reports, and the title wasn’t anywhere near one of a leadership role.

-The candidate then explained he loved his job, loved his company, was treated fairly and with respect, made a comfortable salary with exceptional benefits, had flexibility, and most importantly, he never missed a single baseball game, dance recital, anniversary, birthday, or other family event.
+The candidate then explained he loved his job, loved his company, was treated fairly and with respect, made a comfortable salary with exceptional benefits, had flexibility, and most importantly, he never missed a single baseball game, dance recital, anniversary, birthday, or other family events.
 His career ladder was complete.

 What Does a Successful Life and Career Look Like to You?

 I love this story because we tend to get caught up in what society accepts and defines as successful.
 By society’s standards, dentists and investment bankers are successful, yet I can’t help but wonder why dentists and investment bankers have high suicide rates and divorces, respectively.
 Society has labeled educated, six-figure salary homeowners as successful.

 But in this modern world, we have so many more possibilities and flexibility in our choices.
 Success is no longer the defaulted definition our past generations defined by status, wealth, zip codes, titles, prestige, VIP events, children, etc.